r7b7/scalable-system-design/README.md

 ## Get Started

-Start from the papers directory.
+1. Start from the papers directory.

-Pick a topic of interest and open the .md file.
-Paper guides through the relevant code directory related to the topic / use case.
+2. Pick a topic of interest and open the .md file.
+3. Navigate to the code directory as mentioned in the paper.